crc64error/starfieldgen/README.md

 5. Add the starfield.css to the document where you wish to use the generated image as the background of.

 6. Make sure no other css is interfering.

+7. Adjust parameters thru out stargen.php to make changes, and refresh the preview page.